fifteenfortyfive/website/mcsn_api/PRODUCTION_SETUP.md

 This also simplifies redeployment when updating the application, just the simple command `systemctl restart mcsn_api`.

-To install the service, copy the configuration into `/etc/systemd/user/`:
+To install the service, copy the configuration into `/etc/systemd/system/`:

 ```
-cp example.service /etc/systemd/user/
+cp example.service /etc/systemd/system/
 ```

+The service is added as a `system` service because it is meant to be global, not instantiated per-user.

 Note that you'll need a sudo permissions on the account managing the application (e.g., `deploy`) to be able to install and use this. `visudo` is good for this.
 For example, you could create an `/etc/sudoers.d/20-deploy` file and add the relevant control commands: